nelsonfigueroa/nelson.cloud/content/posts/2024-02-22-chase-scam.md

 categories = ["Python", "Cybersecurity"]
 +++

 If you've been around you know I enjoy spamming phishing/scamming sites.
-I recently received this fake Chase email and decided to go down another phishing/scamming attempt.
+I recently received this fake Chase email and decided to see what this phishing/scamming attempt was all about.

 <img src="/chase-scam/email.webp" alt="Phishing Email" width="720" height="357" style="max-width: 100%; height: auto; aspect-ratio: 1500 / 744;" loading="lazy" decoding="async">